Saturday, February 04, 2012

 As noted by Ken Bryan, chairman of the St. Johns County Commission, in the St. Augustine Record, the fundraising efforts of the St. Augustine Foot Soldiers included screenings of Jeremy Dean's "Dare Not Walk Alone," the award-winning documentary about local events that precipitated passage of the Civil Rights Act of 1964.

 These screenings served a double purpose, raising funds while also raising awareness of just how great were the sacrifices of the Foot Soldiers.
-And throughout the movie you see the brilliance of Rev. Martin Luther King's strategy of non-violence, often orchestrated by Andrew Young, executed by "ordinary" men, women, and sometimes children, who became, through their actions, "extraordinary."
+And throughout the movie you see the brilliance of Rev. Martin Luther King Jr.'s strategy of non-violence, often orchestrated by Andrew Young, and executed by "ordinary" men, women, and sometimes children, who became, through their actions, "extraordinary."

-As a nation, we owe these people a debt of gratitude for daring to put their lives on the line for what was right and cement for all Americans the equalities first envisioned in the country's constitution.
+As a nation, we owe these foot soldiers a debt of gratitude for daring to put their lives on the line for what is right, and to cement for all Americans the equalities first envisioned in the country's constitution.

 Thursday, February 24, 2011